For Immediate Release

 When the Department receives one of these concerns, it first reaches out to school leadership.
 It is important to validate the facts of a concern and then determine what, if any, action is appropriate.

 In preparation for its articles, How NH Education Commissioner Frank Edelblut used his office in the culture war and A trans teacher asked students about pronouns.
-Then the education commissioner found out, NHPR contacted the Department with its own list of questions, which can be seen here.
+Then the education commissioner found out, NHPR contacted the Department with its own list of questions, which can be viewed at this document.
 Please note, NPR has come under fire recently for its alleged bias that was reported in this Free Press article.

 How should the Department respond when educators have reached out to express concern about diversity, equity and inclusion trainings that they are required to attend, believing they may be discriminatory?
 Or when educators have reached out believing that it was inappropriate for school counselors to encourage students to transition their gender without involving a parent?
 Or when a student teacher reports that their mentor teacher is drinking on the job and other educators turn a blind eye to the behavior?
 Or when, allegedly, an educator lies by calling in sick so they can take a student – without parental knowledge – to get an abortion.
 Should we turn a blind eye?